BlocProtocol/BLOC-wiki/docs/index.md

 This wiki is the main source of documentation for newcomers to the **BLOC** project.
 If this is your first time hearing about BLOC, we recommend starting by visiting the official [BLOC.MONEY](https://bloc.money) website.

 ## **What is BLOC?**
-**BLOC** is a fast, easy and private decentralized cryptocurrency.
+**BLOC** is a fast, easy to use and private decentralized cryptocurrency.
 Send money worldwide immediately and without costly intermediaries using the blockchain technology.

 One of our main goal is to provide a cryptocurrency which is safe, easy to use and attractive combined with a powerfull ecosystem for users to benefits advantages from multiple type of industries like never before.